Lyall/MGSVFix/Fixes.md

 # Ground Zeroes

-*Ground Zeroes* shares a lot of similar issues with *The Phantom Pain*, they will be covered in that section.
+*Ground Zeroes* shares a lot of issues with *The Phantom Pain*, they will be covered in that section.
 Below are a few fixed issues that are specific to *Ground Zeroes*.

 ## Borderless Mode